Ronald E. McNair Junior High School Celebrates

 The more that you learn, the more places you’ll go.”

-In order to promote independent reading as a part of our balanced literacy program at REMMS, all students are required to participate in the Reading Counts incentive program and will receive a grade for participation and completion.
-For the 3rd nine weeks, students must earn 25 points in order to receive a 100% project grade in their ELA class (click for grading rubrics).
+In order to promote independent reading as a part of our balanced literacy program at REMJHS, all students are required to participate in the Reading Counts incentive program.

-In order to qualify for the school-wide incentive, students must also meet the following requirements in addition to earning 25 points: read at least four chapter books on or above their Lexile level and maintain a 80% (or higher) average on the Reading Counts tests.
+In order to qualify for the school-wide incentive, students must also meet the following requirements in addition to earning 15 points: read at least three chapter books (on or above their Lexile level--after Benchmarking) and maintain a 75% (or higher) average on the Reading Counts tests.

 Jr. Beta Club News